rohitkvv/vue-simple-complete/README.md

 ```

-As a temporary fix, please add a type declaration file in the src folder of your application, the file name can be anything with following extension
+As a temporary workaround, please add a type declaration file in the src folder of your application, the file name can be anything with following extension
 (.d.ts) and add the following line to the file

 ```